LordKBX/eBookCollection/README.md

 ## Features
 - add Ebook in database
+- open ebook
+- modify Ebook data(support for title, serie and authors)
 ## Planed Features
-- modify Ebook data
 - modify Ebook storage dir if metadata updated
-- open ebook
 - synchronize ebook library with mobile terminal
     - incompatible terminal software would only have the ebook file copied
     - compatible terminal software would have